-Under the Gardens’ Raising Rarity Project, rare plant specimens will be on sale at the Cranbourne Friends Plant Sale on October 26th.
+Under the Gardens’ Raising Rarity Project, rare plant specimens were sold at the Cranbourne Friends Plant Sale in October 2019.

 Raising Rarity uses a new approach to save rare and threatened flora by assessing the horticultural potential of rare species, to establish suitability for eventual introduction into cultivated systems, such as home gardens.